-tant renewable energy, all the merits of this energy source expressed by the farmers should be propagated among the farming community.
+To promote the large scale adoption of this important renewable energy, all the merits of this energy source expressed by the farmers should be propagated among the farming community.
 This should be carried out through conducting awareness creation campaigns, workshops, seminars etc., by the institutions and technical experts for which liberal funding support from the government is the key.

-The demerits in the use of existing devices of this energy source such as battery for storage, efficiency improvements with higher HPs should be addressed by a strongResearch and Development wing's support to focus on these issues expressed by the farmer stakeholders.
+The demerits in the use of existing devices of this energy source such as battery for storage, efficiency improvements with higher HPs should be addressed by a strong Research and Development wing's support to focus on these issues expressed by the farmer stakeholders.